IshmamF/ModusMusic/README.md

 ## Getting Started

-1. Install the required libraries
+1. Install Python3 and the required libraries in requirements.txt
-2. git clone our repository
+2. git clone our repository by using the following command `git clone https://github.com/IshmamF/ModusMusic.git`
-3. In the folder you just downloaded, use the following command `streamlit run app.py`
+3. In the path/location you downloaded, use the following command `streamlit run app.py`